particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 ### Provisioning mode

-BLE provisioning mode is an alternative to listening mode (blinking dark blue) which allows customization of the user experience.
+BLE provisioning mode is an alternative to listening mode (blinking dark blue) that allows customization of the user experience.
 For example:

 - You will typically use custom service UUIDs, so your mobile app will only see devices with your firmware, not other Particle developer kits.
 - Likewise, other products' mobile apps won't see your devices.